VISIONAI/VMXdocs/README.md

 ### compiling docs

+Compilation uses mkdocs to generate a static site.

 ```sh
 ./compile.sh
 ```

-This will generate a site/ output folder
+This will generate a "site/" folder which can be bundles and sent off to the documentation server.

 ### seeing changes to docs live